-The overarching goal of the program is to form the next generation of scholar-practitioners who are able to bring disciplined theological scholarly attention to the practical realm of peace efforts around the globe.
+The goal of our program is to form the next generation of scholar-practitioners who are able to bring disciplined theological scholarly attention to the practical realm of peace efforts around the globe.
 Students will emerge from the program equipped with skills to help them better understand the world of faith-based peace practitioners, the visions that drive their work and the disciplines that sustain their engagement.
 They also will emerge with literary skills to enable them to produce a fresh genre of literature at the intersection of theology and peace practice.

-Emmanuel Katongole, Associate Professor of Theology & Peace Studies
+Faculty Contact: Emmanuel Katongole, Professor of Theology & Peace Studies

 Student & Alumni Testimonials